 MSD for Mothers is a 10-year, $500 million initiative focused on improving the health and well-being of mothers during pregnancy and childbirth.
 Learn more.

 The MSD Fellowship for Global Health is a three-month, field-based corporate pro bono program that is designed to leverage the skills and talents of our employees worldwide.
 Learn more.

 In March of 2016, our company and the MECTIZAN® (ivermectin) Donation Program donated $1 million to the END Fund in support of efforts in Africa to eliminate river blindness (onchocerciasis).
-The donation will enable participating countries to enhance their in-country technical expertise necessary to prepare for a period of post-treatment surveillance that is needed before an application can be submitted to the World Health Organization (WHO) for official elimination verification status.
-While three countries in Latin America have already received WHO verification of elimination of river blindness, no countries in Africa have yet achieved this goal.
+The donation is enabling participating countries to enhance their in-country technical expertise in support of final verification of elimination by the World Health Organization (WHO).
+While four countries in Latin America have already received WHO verification of elimination of river blindness, no countries in Africa have yet achieved this goal.
 Learn more.